MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/overview.md

 - You're an IT professional who wants a straightforward management console to manage local and remote Windows servers.
 - You want to use Win32 console commands to run scripts or scripting tools to automate tasks.
 - You want to use PowerShell to automate management for Windows Server and other systems.
-- You want to use Sconfig to manage Windows Server Core.
+- You want to use SConfig to manage Windows Server Core.

 ### More resources for local management tools